 LaFHAC conducts investigations into fair housing violations.
 When necessary, LaFHAC attorneys help their clients through the process of filing a complaint with the U.S. Department of Housing and Urban Development, or filing a lawsuit in state or federal court.
 Help is free and confidential.

-As a result of the COVID-19 pandemic, LaFHAC offers free legal representation to people facing eviction in Orleans and Jefferson Parishes.
+As a result of the COVID-19 pandemic, LaFHAC offers free legal representation to people facing eviction in Orleans Parish.
 Anyone in those parishes in need of an attorney can call LaFHAC at (504) 596-2100, or (877) 445-2100.

 Are you a homeowner facing foreclosure or behind on your mortgage?
 Make an appointment to see a certified Housing Counselor for free assistance.
 LaFHAC’s certified Housing Counselor offers free counseling to homeowners in the New Orleans area around a variety of post-purchase issues.

 LaFHAC works at the local, state, and federal level to advance the availability of housing for all people, regardless of race, color, religion, sex, national origin, disability, familial or marital status, or sexual orientation.